Configuration wizard for REST-only applications

 - Bitrix24 makes a POST request to

-- Bitrix24 displays the form in the slider.
+- Bitrix24 displays the form in a slider.

-updateForm: true, Bitrix24 requestsURL_SETTINGSagain. - The user clicks "Save," and the data is sent to
+updateForm: true, Bitrix24 requestsURL_SETTINGSagain with theevent: OnAppSettingsChangeparameter. - The user clicks "Save", and the data is sent to

 form.action. - The application returns

 successor a list of errors.
-Onsuccess, Bitrix24 closes the slider and, if necessary, redirects toform.redirect.
+Uponsuccess, Bitrix24 closes the slider and, if necessary, performs a redirect toform.redirect.

 The configuration consists of three blocks: